BMW R1100S: Reception

-The R1100S is 27 kg lighter and 8 hp more powerful than the BMW R1100RS from which it was derived, but at 229 kg (wet), it can in no way be considered a lightweight.
+The R1100S is 27 kg lighter and 8 hp more powerful than the BMW R1100RS from which it was derived, but at 229 kg (wet), it is still no lightweight.
 Nevertheless, What Bike? magazine stated: "With underseat exhaust and plenty of ground clearance, the BMW is helped by the lack of dive under braking and makes up metres on the entry to corners.
 Mid-corner speed is superb, but it's on the exit that the air-cooled twin shows its short legs.
 Stick to the road, though, and the R1100S is a great place to be".

 Motor Cycle News (MCN) later reviewed the R1100S, stating: "The BMW R1100S is now starting to be regarded as something of a classic, especially in BoxerCup form.
 Classy styling, VFR-esque comfort and versatility plus BMW quality and residuals make for a stonking and attractive all-rounder, if not quite the sports bike BM intended…".